Molly Kool: Later life and death

 In 1944, after her ship caught fire, Kool left life at sea to marry Ray Blaisdell of Bucksport, Maine in 1944.
+Her brother took over as captain of the rebuilt Jean K.

-Blaisdell died in the 1960s. and she remarried, to John Carney of Orrington, Maine.
+Blaisdell died in the 1960s and she remarried, wedding John Carney of Orrington, Maine.
+She sold Singer sewing machines during this time.
 Kool eventually retired fully after losing both her legs to a vascular disease.

-In 2003, a sailing ship was named in her honour.
-A monument to her accomplishment was erected near the wharf in Alma.
-Scheduled in 2011, the home she grew up in is being rebuilt with the original remains and an exhibit is coming to the entrance of Fundy National Park.

 Kool spent her remaining years in a seniors care home in Bangor, Maine.
 She died from pneumonia in a hospital in Bangor, aged 93.
 Her ashes were scattered on the Bay of Fundy at Herring Cove, near her birthplace.